priscillasit/DNSC-6301/README.md

 ## Ethical considerations

 * **Describe potential negative impacts of using your model**:
 - Math or software problems:
-  - As reflected in the varialbe importance barchart, the model relies heavily on the *PAY_0* variable which may neglect other variables' importance and affect the predicted outcome.
-  2. Our model depends a lot on the packages we used.
+  1. Our model depends a lot on the packages we used.
 The different versions of the package may result in other potential intepretations.
-  3. while explicit bias was reduced by not taking demographic data out from the model, there might still be bias hidden in the data
+  2. While explicit bias was reduced by not taking demographic data out from the model, there might still be bias hidden in the data.
 - Real-world risks: who, what, when or how:
   1. The demographic issues in the model: there are some variables regarding demographic information such as race, gender, age or married status that should be taken into consideration when putting into the model
-  2. Local discrimination - the model treats a small number of similar people differently
+  2. Local discrimination: the model treats a small number of similar people differently.
   3. Data privacy issues

 * **Describe potential uncertainties relating to the impacts of using your model**:
 - Math or software problems: there are many software tools available but most of them do not consider legality
 - Real-world risks: who, what, when or how?:
   1. Malicious machine learning attacks e.g. data poisoning, model inversion, training data breaches.
-These might induce beneficial outcomes from a predictive or pattern recognition model or induce negative outcome for others, which could cause social or commercial chaos
+These might induce beneficial outcomes from a predictive or pattern recognition model or induce negative outcome for others, which could cause social or commercial chaos.
   2. Legal aspect of collecting data: consent from the owners or privacy policies of the organizations possessing the data

 * **Describe any unexpected or results**:
   1. AUC is lower than expected
+  2. As reflected in the varialbe importance barchart, the model relies heavily on the *PAY_0* variable which may neglect other variables' importance and affect the predicted outcome.
-  2. The model predicts prediction depending on the data we feed to the model.
-It is unable to predict unexpected conditions if those data was not included in the dataset, for example covid or economic recession
+  3. The model predicts prediction depending on the data we feed to the model.
+It is unable to predict unexpected conditions if those data was not included in the dataset, for example covid or economic recession.